 For the most comprehensive and latest national data: Use the Current Population Survey Annual Social and Economic Supplement

-For 2017 national figures, we recommend using the Current Population Survey, as it is the U.S. Census Bureau's most comprehensive and detailed source of health insurance coverage data.
+We recommend using the Current Population Survey, as it is the U.S. Census Bureau's most comprehensive and detailed source of health insurance coverage data.